fvmformal/fvm/doc/sphinx/source/examples.rst

 **when a precondition of a property depends on a design output, you must make sure that that specific design output is activated when expected**, to avoid verification gaps.
-So, we need to verify somehow that ``rd_en`` is activated when we want it to be; the PSL code shows how we do this in this case.
+So, we need to verify somehow that ``rd_en`` is activated when we want it to be; the example code shows how we do this in this case.

 Axi-4 Lite Slave
 ~~~~~~~~~~~~~~~~~